AleksandrovskyV/c4d/readme/linked-camera/README.md

 ---

-> Assembled by [AleksandrovskyV](https://github.com/AleksandrovskyV), with assistance from Google Seach AI
+> Assembled by [AleksandrovskyV](https://github.com/AleksandrovskyV), with assistance from ChatGPT